hvag/blog/kubernetes.md

 Image - I will not depend on the host, I will bring all my dependencies with me

-Kubernetes - I've got a lot of images, I think I need a bit of help managing them
+Kubernetes - I've got a lot of images, I think I need a bit of help managing them.
+Here's my desired state, please enforce it

 You thought I was a SysAdmin.
 Well, I was replaced by a script, sorta.
 But, it's all good, k8s is way more interesting